DigitalPublishingToolkit/Money-Lab-Reader/docs/6_3-Irina_Robert.md

 ![Fig. 3: Who funded the campaigns?
 The segmentation of funders according to their relation with the campaigner.](media/Images_Irina/image3.jpg)

+`Fig. 3: Who funded the campaigns?
+The segmentation of funders according to their relation with the campaigner.`{.caption}

 An interesting outcome was that we could see who the funders were.
 The majority of funders were close relatives.
 Thus the idea of an anonymous crowd helping with one’s campaign seems to be questionable.